 - Choose something that represents your niche, but consider longevity.
 Doing a 6-month trip to Asia?
 “Jen in Asia” is a great blog name for 6 months.
 What happens after that?
 What if you travel to Europe?
 If you want to blog long-term, then think long-term with creating your name, which is the face of your brand.

 - Pick a name that makes sense.
 How to know if a blog name makes sense?
 Ask people.
 Brutally honest people.
-Seriously, find your meanest friend, write a list of ideas, and show them.
+Find your meanest friend and show them a list of your ideas.
 Also – sleep on it.
-I know you’re thinking all the good names are taken, but be patient.
-Re-visit ideas with a fresh set of eyes to relive your first impression of it and find that perfect name!
+I know you're thinking all the good names are taken, but be patient.
+Re-visit ideas with a fresh set of eyes to relive your first impression of it and find that perfect name.